Online Generation of Collision-Free Trajectories in Dynamic Environments: Path-to-Trajectory Conversion

 Fig. \ref{fig_path2trajectory} (e) shows the computed splines $\bb{\pi}[\bb{q}_3,\bb{q}_4]$ and $\bb{\pi}[\bb{q}_3,\bb{q}_5]$.
 They are both feasible, thus the second one is chosen.
 Since $\bb{q}_5$ is the corner point, we seek for an interpolating spline toward $\bb{q}_6$ using the bisection method, as depicted by Fig. \ref{fig_path2trajectory} (f).
-It can occur that such spline cannot be found, thus the robot will move to $\bb{q}_5$, stop in $\bb{q}_5$, and then change direction to follow the spline $\bb{\pi}[\bb{q}_5,\bb{q}_6]$ (computed by line \ref{Alg2 line19} since $\bb{q}_6 = \bb{q}_\mathrm{goal}$ in Fig. \ref{fig_path2trajectory} (f)).
-Therefore, the solution always exist and the robot can successfully reach the goal.
+If no collision-free interpolating spline is found, $\bb{q}_5$ becomes an \textit{unresolved corner node}.
+Consequently, the robot moves to $\bb{q}_5$, stops there, and then changes direction to follow the spline $\bb{\pi}[\bb{q}_5,\bb{q}_6]$ (computed by line \ref{Alg2 line19} since $\bb{q}_6 = \bb{q}_\mathrm{goal}$ in Fig. \ref{fig_path2trajectory} (f)).
+Therefore, a solution always exist and the robot can successfully reach the goal.
 In the worst-case scenario (i.e., when the interpolation is not possible), the obtained trajectory (shown in green) will geometrically correspond to the initial path (depicted in black).
+Zero velocity is enforced only at unresolved corner nodes.
+Otherwise, intermediate nodes may be bypassed with non-zero velocity through the constructed interpolating spline.

 The procedure in Alg. \ref{Pseudocode Path-to-Trajectory Conversion} represents a general framework suitable for static environments.
 It can also be applied in DEs if the used dynamic planner is able to timely supply a sequence of targets (waypoints).
 However, in dynamic settings, it is often computationally inefficient to track multiple future targets because they generally move in time according to changes in the environment.
 For the sake of meeting real-time constraints, it is sometimes necessary to account only for a single target $\bb{q}_\mathrm{target}$ (the immediate next one) even in case when a fully predefined path to the goal is available.